BA (Hons) Education

 This module immerses students within key theory, processes and principles pertinent to undergraduate research, and prepares students to conduct their own project in the final year of the degree.

-Professional Practice 3, optional setting - 40 credits
+Professional Practice 3, choice of educational setting - 40 credits

-In the final year, academic skills will be extended and refined.
-Students will critically examine various approaches to learning, e.g. growth mind-set.
-They will articulate a clear understanding of the continuum of personal and professional development.
-Within this module, students will examine a range of practices across a wider international education setting.
-They will also refine skills for success in higher education, e.g. research skills, preparation for employability and the world of work.
-Students will justify and use innovation to promote language skills within educational settings.
+In the final year, academic skills are extended and refined.
+Students critically examine various approaches to learning, e.g. growth mind-set.
+They articulate a clear understanding of the continuum of personal and professional development.
+A range of settings are available to be chosen by the student which may include returning to a primary school or alternative setting, a comprehensive school or the international school option.
+They also refine skills for success in higher education, e.g. research skills, preparation for employability and the world of work.
+Students justify and use innovative approaches to promote language skills within educational settings.

 Global Citizenship - 20 credits

-This will develop and apply theoretical knowledge concerning aspects of sustainability and citizenship for practical use in a variety of learning environments.
+This module supports students to develop and apply theoretical knowledge concerning aspects of sustainability and citizenship for practical use in a variety of learning environments.
 Through engaging and stimulating activities, the students will develop knowledge based on equality, diversity and sustainability whilst developing their critical thinking and collaboration skills.

 Effective Leadership - 20 credits

-Within this module, students will be able to reflect upon the principles of effective leadership and consider the styles identified in research and consider the benefits and possible limitations of both.
-The module will focus on the notion of distributed leadership and critically evaluate how a shared, collective and extended leadership practice builds the capacity for change and improvement.
-Students will also explore and develop a critical perspective on the theory and practice of coaching and mentoring.
+Within this module, students are able to reflect upon the principles of effective leadership, consider the styles identified in research and consider the benefits and possible limitations of both.
+The module focuses on the notion of distributed leadership and critically evaluates how a shared, collective and extended leadership practice builds the capacity for change and improvement.
+Students also explore and develop a critical perspective on the theory and practice of coaching and mentoring.

 Digital Leadership - 20 credits

-Students will be exploring management of a digital programme, policies that support and develop a programme and how technology can support beyond the institution.
-The module will focus on critical reflection of how cultural change can be developed through leadership at any level, specifically focusing on how the students on the course can be instigators of change.
+Students explore management of a digital programme, policies that support and develop a programme and how technology can support beyond the institution.
+The module focuses on critical reflection of how cultural change can be developed through leadership at any level, specifically focusing on how the students on the course can be instigators of change.